TheRustifyer/pyArduino/README.md

 You can now use the implemented classes for friendly manage your board from Python.
-At 01(day)/12(month)/2020, when package it's released on his 0.1.0 version, you can send data to a 16x2 LCD Screen, being able to send strings to it throught a buffer.
+At 01(day)/12(month)/2020, when package it's released on his 0.1.0 version, you can send data to a 16x2 LCD Screen, being able to send strings to it throught a buffer as main feature, or get data and OPEN and CLOSE serial ports or autodetect whenever Arduino (or a copy of him it's connected.)

 ## Download